nomadenorg/nomads/README.md

 We try making this a responsive webapp, performing equally well on desktop and on mobile.

-The original app was hosted at http://nomaden.org.
+The original app is hosted at http://nomaden.org.
+The current demo app is hosted at https://nomaden.ofosos.org

 When you're developing, you can trigger the cronjob via http://localhost:8080/schedulePubs This should just return an empty